aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The road to riches is paved with homework.
+> 🥠 Change is inevitable, except for vending machines.

-Last update: Mon Jul 28 05:20:22 2025
+Last update: Tue Jul 29 05:20:19 2025

 ### Let's play! 🎮